Jaylene-s/MarcyLabSchool/README.md

 There should be no floats.

 For this website I decided to make both a website and mobile version for a science/space website.

+Link to the codepen site for this challenge: https://codepen.io/jaylene-s/pen/dypKWWv?editors=1100